DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 We first re-map the `sin()` value into the range `[0; 1]`, and we then map the normalized range to `[0.05; 0.35]`.

-The absorption will as a transparency parameter.
+The absorption is used as a transparency parameter.
 However, we do not simply modify the final alpha value of the fragment.
 By modifying every sample, we can obtain a nice "fuzzy" look for low absorption values.

 <video autoplay loop muted playsinline src="absorption.mp4"></video>

-If you had a look at [the code](https://github.com/DavidPeicho/davidpeicho.github.io/tree/master/src) running on this blog, you may have seen that I exposed more uniforms to the user.
+If you had a look at [the final code](https://github.com/DavidPeicho/davidpeicho.github.io/tree/master/src), you may have seen that I exposed more uniforms to the user.
 Those uniforms allow me to change more parameters to create more dynamism.

 This is one of my favorite part to code.
 Don't be afraid of modifying properties, changing colors, etc...
 With all those parameters, you can make